-5.1 High-Level Functions
+6.1 High-Level Functions and Classes

-versioningit.get_version($project_dir: str \mid pathlib.Path = '.', config: Optional[dict] = None, write: bool = False, fallback: bool = True) <math>\rightarrow$ str
+'''

-Determine the version for the project at project_dir.
+versioningit.get_version(project\dir: str \mid Path = '.', config: dict \mid None = None, write: bool = False, fallback: bool = True) <math>\rightarrow str

-If config is None, then project_dir must contain a pyproject.toml file containing a [tool. versioningit] table; if it does not, a NotVersioningitError is raised.
-If config is not None, then any pyproject.toml file in project_dir will be ignored, and the configuration will be taken from config instead; see "Passing Explicit Configuration".
+'''

-If write is true, then the file specified in the [tool.versioningit.write] subtable, if any, will be updated.
+Determine the version for the project at project\dir.

-If fallback is true, then if project_dir is not under version control (or if the VCS executable is not installed), versioningit will assume that the directory is an unpacked sdist and will read the version from the PKG-INFO file.
+If config is None, then project\dir must contain a pyproject.toml file containing either a [tool. versioningit] table or a [tool.hatch.version] table with the source key set to "versioningit"; if it does not, a NotVersioningitError is raised.
+If config is not None, then any pyproject.toml file in project\dir will be ignored, and the configuration will be taken from config instead.
+See "Passing Explicit Configuration".

-- NotVCSError if fallback is false and project_dir is not under version control - NotSdistError if fallback is true, project_dir is not under version control, and there is no PKG-INFO file in project_dir - NotVersioningitError - - if config is None and project_dir does not contain a pyproject.toml file - if the pyproject.toml file does not contain a [tool.versioningit] table - ConfigError if any of the values in config are not of the correct type - MethodError if a method returns a value of the wrong type versioningit.get_next_version($project_dir: str \mid pathlib.Path = '.', config: Optional[dict] = None) <math>\rightarrow str$ New in version 0.3.0.
+If write is true, then the file specified in the write subtable of the versioningit configuration, if any, will be updated.

-Determine the next version after the current VCS-tagged version for project_dir.
+If fallback is true, then if project\dir is not under version control (or if the VCS executable is not installed), versioningit will assume that the directory is an unpacked sdist and will read the version from the PKG-INFO file.

-If config is None, then project_dir must contain a pyproject.toml file containing a [tool. versioningit] table; if it does not, a NotVersioningitError is raised.
-If config is not None, then any pyproject.toml file in project_dir will be ignored, and the configuration will be taken from config instead; see "Passing Explicit Configuration".
+- NotVCSError if fallback is false and project\dir is not under version control - NotSdistError if fallback is true, project\dir is not under version control, and there is no PKG-INFO file in project\dir - NotVersioningitError - - if config is None and project\dir does not contain a pyproject.toml file - if config is None and the pyproject.toml file does not contain a versioningit configuration table - ConfigError if any of the values in config are not of the correct type - MethodError if a method returns a value of the wrong type versioningit.get\next\version( $project\dir: str \mid Path = '.', config: dict \mid None = None) \rightarrow str$ New in version 0.3.0.

-NotVCSError - if project_dir is not under version control
+Determine the next version after the current VCS-tagged version for project\dir.

-- NotVersioningitError - - if config is None and project_dir does not contain a pyproject.toml file - if the pyproject.toml file does not contain a [tool.versioningit] table - ConfigError if any of the values in config are not of the correct type - MethodError if a method returns a value of the wrong type
+If config is None, then project\dir must contain a pyproject.toml file containing either a [tool. versioningit] table or a [tool.hatch.version] table with the source key set to "versioningit"; if it does not, a NotVersioningitError is raised.
+If config is not None, then any pyproject.toml file in project\dir will be ignored, and the configuration will be taken from config instead.
+See "Passing Explicit Configuration".

-$versioningit. \textbf{get_cmdclasses}(bases: Optional[dict[str, type[Command]]] = None) \rightarrow dict[str, type[Command]]$ class versioningit.cmdclass.sdist
+- NotVCSError if project\dir is not under version control - NotVersioningitError - - if config is None and project\dir does not contain a pyproject.toml file - if config is None and the pyproject.toml file does not contain a versioningit configuration table - ConfigError if any of the values in config are not of the correct type - MethodError if a method returns a value of the wrong type versioningit.get\cmdclasses(bases: $dict[str, type[Command]] \mid None = None) \rightarrow dict[str, type[Command]]$ New in version 1.1.0.

 Return a dict of custom setuptools Command classes, suitable for passing to the cmdclass argument of setuptools.setup(), that run the onbuild step for the project when building an sdist or wheel.
-Specifically, the dict contains a subclass of setuptools.command.sdist.sdist at the "sdist" key and a subclass of setuptools.command.build_py.build_py at the "build_py" key.
+Specifically, the dict contains a subclass of setuptools.command.sdist.sdist at the "sdist" key and a subclass of setuptools.command.build\py.build\py at the "build\py" key.

-A dict of alternative base classes can optionally be supplied; if the dict contains an "sdist" entry, that entry will be used as the base class for the customized sdist command, and likewise for "build_py".
+A dict of alternative base classes can optionally be supplied; if the dict contains an "sdist" entry, that entry will be used as the base class for the customized sdist command, and likewise for "build\py".
 All other classes in the input dict are passed through unchanged.